zink-lang/zink/docs/compiler/control-flow.md

 PUSH1 0x20
 calldataload

-lt               // compiled to `lt` because of the result of this
+lt               // Compiled to `lt` because of the result of this
                  // instruction is oppsited between EVM and WASM.

 pc